stepanarakel/PFSFOC/README.md

 # PFSFOC
- Programm For Search Fiber Optic Cables (PFSFOC)
+ Program For Search Fiber Optic Cables (PFSFOC)

  The project for the final qualification work.